01walid/dzlibs/README.md

 │   │   ├── images
 │   │   ├── js
 │   │   ├── scss # where the SASS files reside
-│   │   └── vendors # third-party js librairies, like jQuery, Modernizr... etc
+│   │   └── vendors # third-party js libraries, like jQuery, Modernizr... etc
 │   ├── templates # HTML templates
 │   ├── tests # the test suite for Tweeza
 │   ├── translations # generated and compiled translations